Russia at the FIFA World Cup

 Russia has participated in 4 FIFA World Cups since its independence in December 1991.
 The Russian Federation played their first international match against Mexico on 16 August 1992, winning 2–0.
 Their first participation in a World Cup was in the United States in 1994 where they achieved 18th place.

 In 1946, the Soviet Union was accepted by FIFA and entered their first World Cup in Sweden 1958.
 The Soviet Union national football team played in 7 World Cups.
 Their best performance was reaching fourth place in England 1966.
 The USSR was dissolved in 1991 when Belarus, Russia and Ukraine declared independence under the Belavezha Accords, along with Georgia.
 The CIS national football team (Commonwealth of Independent States) was formed with other independent nations in 1992 for the purpose of competing in UEFA Euro 1992.
 Russia was recognized as the official successor of the Soviet Union by FIFA and inherited the records of the Soviet Union.

 Russia most recently qualified for the 2018 edition as hosts.
-They were banned from the 2022 edition during qualification.
+They were banned during qualification for the 2022 edition, and subsequently banned from any participation (including qualifying) in the 2026 edition.
 The last time Russia failed to qualify after a full qualification round was in 2010.